-- The Airborne IPS System announces an arbitrary initial Flow Sequence value.
-The Flow Sequence is used as a counter of bytes sent within the flow. - The Airborne Radio can then issue a Flow Window, specifying a number of bytes that can be accepted by the radio in the flow.
-The Flow Window is expressed as the highest Flow Sequence, that can be sent by the Airborne IPS System. - For each air-to-ground packet within the flow, the Airborne IPS System increments the Flow Sequence by the size of the packet (in bytes).
-It keeps in its queues any air-to-ground packets that would exceed the window, until the window is extended or until the packet expires.
+- Using a control-plane CIRI message, the Airborne IPS System announces an arbitrary initial Flow Sequence value.
+The Flow Sequence is used as a counter of bytes sent within the flow. - Using a control-plane CIRI message, the Airborne Radio can then issue a Flow Window, specifying a number of bytes that can be accepted by the radio in the flow.
+The Flow Window is expressed as the highest Flow Sequence that can be sent by the Airborne IPS System, i.e., the Airborne Radio can compute the Flow Window as the most recently received Flow Sequence incremented by the number of bytes that can be accepted currently. - The Airborne Radio should issue a new Flow Window whenever appropriate (e.g., when the previous Flow Window was partially consumed and radio resources are available again) - Flow Sequence and the Flow Window counters use a serial number arithmetic as defined in RFC 1982.
+This solves "wrap-around" issues. - Note that expressing the flow window in terms of Flow Sequence prevents some race conditions. - For each data-plane CIRI message containing an air-to-ground packet within the flow, the Airborne IPS System increments the Flow Sequence by the size of the packet (in bytes), effectively consuming part of the issued FlowWindow.
+If the Flow Sequence would exceed the Flow Window (or if there is no Flow Window issued yet), then the air-to-ground packet is kept in a queue